 Today, OPICA provides comprehensive programming specifically focused on all stages of memory loss in a nurturing environment.
 Offerings include cognitive stimulation activities, such as therapeutic art and music, brain fitness, counseling, education, and The OPICA Brain Train early memory loss program.
 Through on-site and select satellite programs, OPICA fills a critical need as one of the leading not-for-profit community-based organizations focused solely on memory loss.

-Celebrating over 35 years serving the Alzheimer’s community, OPICA looks to the future with great optimism and excitement.
+Celebrating 40 years serving the Alzheimer’s community, OPICA looks to the future with great optimism and excitement.
 We are in an era where we have more access to age-related information than ever before.
 We better understand the progression of memory loss, preventative measures and how to best care for ourselves and our families through the journey of dementia.

 By 2050, the number of people age 65 and older with Alzheimer’s disease may nearly triple, from 5 million to as many as 16 million, barring the development of medical breakthroughs to prevent, slow or stop the disease.
 OPICA’s mandate to help individuals and families suffering from dementia is more important now than ever, underscoring the need to continue and expand our efforts.